ibrod83/nodejs-web-scraper/readme.md

 ## class Scraper(config)

 The main nodejs-web-scraper object.
-Starts the scraping entire scraping process via Scraper.scrape(Root).
+Starts the entire scraping process via Scraper.scrape(Root).
 Holds the configuration and global state.

-These are available options for the scraper, with their default values:
+These are the available options for the scraper, with their default values:

 ```javascript
 const config ={